jaxron/zigache/README.md

 <details>
   <summary><b>Can I use Zigache in a multi-threaded environment?</b></summary>
   <p>Yes, Zigache supports thread-safe operations and sharding.
-The performance is not the greatest but there are plans to improve it.</p>
+Sharding reduces contention and there are plans to improve performance further in the future.</p>
 </details>

 <details>